ddayin/Unity-CommonPopup/README.md

 # Unity-CommonPopup

-This project is sample project for game shop in mobile game.
+This project is sample project for  in mobile game.

 https://ddayin.tistory.com/319